 Science and innovation

-Thanks to the knowledge of partners such as the University of Queensland, Arizona State University and the Wildlife Conservation Society (WCS), our Knowledge and Innovation Hub is a dynamic, open-access platform for knowledge management, critical analysis, training, and networking.
+Thanks to the knowledge of partners such as the Australian Institute of Marine Science (AIMS), the University of Queensland (UQ) and the Wildlife Conservation Society (WCS), our Knowledge and Innovation Hub is a dynamic, open-access platform for knowledge management, critical analysis, training, and networking.

 Poverty alleviation and development